imanerh/BPlusVectorSearch/README.md

 ## Features

 - **B+ Tree Integration**: A B+ tree is implemented to efficiently filter data points based on given attribute ranges.
 The B+ tree supports **bulkloading**, which optimizes the tree construction process for large datasets.
+Additionally, the B+ tree can be **visualized using Graphviz**, providing an intuitive way to inspect the tree structure.
 - **HNSWLib Integration**: The HNSWLib library is used for ANN search, with support for **multithreading** to improve index creation speed and query performance.
 - **Brute-force and ANN Search**: Depending on the size of the filtered data subset, either a brute-force search using Euclidean distance squared or an ANN search with post-filtering is executed.
 - **Flexible Query Processing**: The program takes two binary files (data and queries), and processes them through a pipeline that includes building the B+ tree, running queries, and generating an output binary file containing the IDs of the nearest neighbors for each query.